H\"older regularity and roughness: construction and examples: Introduction

-\textbf{Preview:} Section \ref{sec.
+Section \ref{sec.
 Schauder representation, review} reviews generalized Schauder representation of continuous functions introduced in \cite{das2021}, and provides sufficient conditions on Schauder coefficients which ensure the continuity of functions or processes (Lemma \ref{lem: continuity condition}).
 Section \ref{sec.
-Holder and Schauder} provides a generalization of Ciesielski’s isomorphism (Theorem \ref{main.thm}) and a pathwise estimator of H\"older regularity of a continuous path (Theorem \ref{thm.holder.estimate}).
+Holder and Schauder} provides a generalization of Ciesielski’s isomorphism (Theorem \ref{main.thm}) and a pathwise characterization of H\"older regularity of a continuous path (Theorem \ref{thm.holder.estimate}).
 Section \ref{sec. critical Holder and variation index} introduces concepts of critical H\"older exponent and variation index, and gives concrete examples of function and process for which variation index is different from the reciprocal of H\"older exponent (Example \ref{ex.different holder and variation index} and Remark \ref{rem.make random}).
 Section \ref{sec. mimicking BM} and \ref{sec. mimicking fBM} provide a method of constructing fake Brownian motion (Theorem \ref{thm.fake-BM}) and fractional Brownian motions (Theorem \ref{thm.fake-fBM}), respectively.
-In Section \ref{sec. moment}, we show that the finite (joint) moments of the Schauder coefficients uniquely determine the finite (joint) moments of the marginal distribution of the process up to the same order (Theorem \ref{thm. finite moments}).
+In Section \ref{sec. moment}, we show that the finite (joint) moments of the Schauder coefficients uniquely determine the finite (joint) moments of the distribution of the process up to the same order (Theorem \ref{thm. finite moments}).
 This result allows us to mimic fBM up to any finite moments.
-Section \ref{sec. proof mimicking BM} gives proofs of constructing fake (fractional) Brownian motions, and Section \ref{sec: conclusion} provides concluding remarks.
+Section \ref{sec: conclusion} provides concluding remarks.